mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 </div>
 <br>

-- __Beginning of Workflow:__ Business Understanding / Domain Expert Communication, Data Understanding, Data Quality, and Feature Engineering are Critical
-- __End of Workflow:__ Communication with Project Stakeholders, Product Delivery are Critical

 # Learn How to Implement the Data Science Workflow

 For those that are interested in learning how to implement the data science workflow, I have excellent news.
-The data science skill sets can be learned very quickly through <a href="https://university.business-science.io/">Business Science Unversity</a>.
+The data science skills can be ___learned in weeks___ through <a href="https://university.business-science.io/">Business Science Unversity</a>.

 <img src="/assets/2019-06-27-data-science-workflow/r-track_plan.jpg" alt="Learn The Data Science Workflow - R Programming and Data Science Skills">